ovanr/webFuzz/README.md

 Please use the following versions to make sure webFuzz works:

+- Linux OS (Tested on Arch Linux)
-- Python version 3.10
+- Python version 3 (Tested on 3.12)
-- Firefox browser (not chromium)
+- Firefox browser (Tested on 125.0.3)
 - Java version 9 or 11 (due to browsermob-proxy dependency)

 ## Usage